-Except for Himax Taiwan, all of our other subsidiaries have generated tax losses since inception and are not included in the consolidated tax filing with Himax Taiwan, a valuation allowance of \$893,000, \$3.3 million and \$6.3 million as of December 31, 2004, 2005 and 2006, respectively, was provided to reduce their deferred tax assets (consisting primarily of operating loss carryforwards and unused investment tax credits) to zero because management believes it is unlikely that these tax benefits will be realized.
-The net change in valuation allowance for the years ended December 31, 2004, 2005 and 2006 was an increase of \$882,000, \$2.4 million, and \$3.0 million, respectively, as a result of increases in deferred tax assets which we do not expect to realize.
+Except for Himax Taiwan and Himax Technologies Anyang Limited (based in South Korea), or Himax Anyang, all other subsidiaries have generated tax losses since inception and are not included in the consolidated tax filing with Himax Taiwan.
+Valuation allowance of \$3.3 million, \$6.3 million and \$12.3 million as of December 31, 2005, 2006 and 2007, respectively, was provided to reduce their deferred tax assets (consisting primarily of operating loss carryforwards and unused investment tax credits) to zero because management believes it is unlikely that these tax benefits will be realized.
+The additional provision of valuation allowance recognized for the years ended December 31, 2005, 2006 and 2007 was \$2.4 million, \$3.0 million and \$6.0 million, respectively, as a result of increases in deferred tax assets originating in these years which we did not expect to realize.